Corns & calluses

 CHANGE THE EARTH

-This means the environment that the foot lives in has to change.
-One of the more effective therapies is to change shoe gear so there is a little more room for the toes and bumps on the feet.
+This means the environment that the foot lives in must change.
+One of the more effective therapies is to change shoe gear, so there is a little more room for the toes and bumps on the feet.
 Shoes with a little extra depth can be used with a good arch support and cushioned insole.

 Orthotics are terrific for offloading shear forces on the feet.
 They can be used to control the foot function so that there is significantly less shear force and pressure in the areas where the callus is being developed.